cennznet/api.js/docs/cennznet/events.md

 ## session

 ### NewSession(`u32`)
-- **interface**: `api.events.session.NewSession.is`
+- **interface**: `api.events.session.NewSession`
-- **summary**:   ew session has happened.
-Note that the argument is the session index, not the lock number as the type might suggest.
+- **summary**:   New session has happened.
+Note that the argument is the session index, not the block number as the type might suggest.

 ___